Exact quantum dynamics for two-level systems with time-dependent driving: analytical-assisted solutions

 Then, we will determine the corresponding Hamiltonian parameterized by $\chi(t)$.
 Recalling the definition of $\alpha(t)$, we could get $\Delta(t)=[\dot{\alpha}(t)+\dot{\varphi}(t)]/2$.
 Since $\alpha(t)$ has already been parameterized by $\zeta(t)$, $\Delta(t)$ can be rewritten as a parametric function of $\zeta(t)$ as follows,

-Note that $\zeta(t)$ is restricted to avoid the divergence of the terms $\sqrt{1- \dot{\zeta}^{2}/\Omega^{2}}$ and $\cot{(2\zeta)}$, This restriction will limit the evolution time to the order of $1/\Omega$.
+Note that $\zeta(t)$ is limited to avoid the divergence of the terms $\sqrt{1- \dot{\zeta}^{2}/\Omega^{2}}$ and $\cot{(2\zeta)}$, leading to the restriction of its value within the range of (0,$\pi$/2), as shown in Fig. 1.
+Furthermore, this restriction will limit the evolution time to the order of $1/\Omega$.
 Note that $\zeta(t)$ serves as an auxiliary dimensionless function, whereas $\Dot{\zeta}(t)$ is connected to physical quantities which have the unit of frequency, such as $\Omega(t)$ and $\Delta(t)$ in Hamiltonian.
 As a result, we obtain a relationship that the evolution operator and time-dependent Hamiltonian are both depend on $\zeta(t)$.
 Since the form of $\zeta(t)$ function can be designed almost at will, it allows for the generation of arbitrary evolution operators.
 In other words, we can design arbitrary $\zeta(t)$ functions and then derive the corresponding Hamiltonian and its evolution operator as an analytical-assisted solution.